On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

-Our survey on Gauss-Green formulas ends with Section \ref{hatE_onehalf}, where we formulate the hypothesis that the weak* limit points $\hatE$ of $\h_t\uno_E$ in $L^\infty(\X,\|D\uno_E\|)$ are constant functions.
+Our survey on Gauss--Green formulas ends with Section \ref{hatE_onehalf}, where we formulate the hypothesis that the weak* limit points $\hatE$ of $\h_t\uno_E$ in $L^\infty(\X,\|D\uno_E\|)$ are constant functions.
 Indeed, if $\X$ is a Euclidean or a Wiener spaces (see \cite[Proposition 4.3]{Ambrosio_Figalli}), given a measurable set $E$ satisfying either $\uno_E\in BV(\X)$ or $\uno_{E^c}\in BV(\X)$, we have the convergence

 However, the proof of this result relies heavily on a Leibniz rule for the total variation, a tool which is not available at present in the more abstract context of a general $\rcd$ space.
 Nevertheless, in Theorem \ref{thm:weak_star_conv_set_fin_per} we prove that